VincentFillon/express-typescript-mongoose-rest-api/README.md

 ## ❯ Logging

-Our logger is [winston](https://github.com/winstonjs/winston).
-To log http request we use the express middleware [morgan](https://github.com/expressjs/morgan).
+Used logger is [winston](https://github.com/winstonjs/winston).
+To log http request, the express middleware [morgan](https://github.com/expressjs/morgan) is used.
-We created a simple annotation to inject the logger in your service (see example below).
+A simple annotation has been created to inject the logger in your service (see example below).

 ```typescript
 import { Logger, LoggerInterface } from '../../decorators/Logger';